Since the inception of Citywire Global, we have strived to find out which funds and managers are topping investment professionals’ buy lists.

 While bond funds were not widely represented in the top 20, those that do feature appear high on the list.
 For example, the Pictet-Emerging Local Currency bond fund was by and large seen as the key strategy for investing in Asian fixed income.

-This is while the M&G Optimal Income fund – which has featured prominently in recent sales trends analysis – was pinpointed as being a good way to protect against uncertainty, while also being run by a well-respected veteran manager in the form of Richard Woolnough.
+This is while the M&G Optimal Income fund – which has – was pinpointed as being a good way to protect against uncertainty, while also being run by a well-respected veteran manager in the form of Richard Woolnough.

 Carmignac capture the crown